 Downloads - The program is available for Windows as a standard installer and as a portable version that allows you to run directly from a USB drive (which then also contains your data file).
-There is also a companion app for Android mobile devices.
+There is also an "S10 Vault" mobile companion app for iPhone/iPad (in the App Store) and for Android devices (in the Google Play Store and Amazon App Store).

 Easy to use - Small and simple windows, unlike other programs that often use large cluttered windows.
 No ugly browser toolbars either.
 Works with any program, not just browsers.
 You no longer have to remember all your usernames/passwords, and you don't have to switch back-and-forth between windows to copy/paste them either, thanks to the convenient autotype feature.